Justin Gomer – Faculty Bio

 Justin Gomer, Ph.D.

 Justin Gomer, Ph.D., is Assistant Professor of American Studies at California State University, Long Beach.
-His work appears in Souls: A Critical Journal of Black Politics, Culture and Society, The Washington Post, Boston Review, Black Perspectives, and YES!
+He is the author of White Balance: How Hollywood Shaped Colorblind Ideology and Undermined Civil Rights (UNC Press, 2020).
+In addition, his work appears in Souls: A Critical Journal of Black Politics, Culture and Society, The Washington Post, Boston Review, Black Perspectives, and YES!
 Magazine, among others.
 Dr. Gomer earned his Ph.D. in African American Studies from the University of California, Berkeley.
-Prior to joining the faculty at CSULB, he taught in American Studies at UC Berkeley, where he received the 2016 American Cultures Innovation in Teaching Award.

 “Coaching While Black: The NFL’s Rooney Rule and the Myth of The Pipeline.”
 Journal of Sport and Social Issues.
 Co-Authored with Shaun Ossei-Owusu.
 Forthcoming.